Cygnus Gas Field, UK Continental Shelf, North Sea, United Kingdom

 Well 44/12a-3 confirmed the presence of gas in the Leman and Carboniferous intervals of the reservoirs.
 It was drilled by a Noble Ronald Hoope jack-up rig.
 The successful drilling of the 44/12a-3 appraisal well enabled further extension in the southern part of the North Sea.
 It was drilled to total depth of 3,790m and around 905,600 cubic metres of natural gas was extracted on daily basis during the testing period.

-Further, to identify the size of the field, a fourth well, 44/12/a-4, was drilled to a depth of 3,744m.
+A fourth well, 44/12/a-4, was also drilled to a depth of 3,744m to identify the size of the field.
 The test flow rate was 32 million cubic feet a day.
 An additional appraisal drilling was also carried during the first quarter of 2010 over the western area of the field.
 Well 44/11a-4 indicated higher reserves and resource estimates, and extended the boundary of the field further to the north and to the west.
 It was drilled by an ENSCO 100 jack-up rig.

 The well was drilled up to 12,207ft and found a good quality, gas-saturated Leman sand reservoir of 54ft, with a sand thickness of 130ft gross and 85ft of net pay.